 Establish a weekly routine of vacuuming your floors.

-Once a month, the floors should be mopped to deep-clean the wood and make it shine.
+Once a month, the floors should be mopped to clean the wood and make it shine.

 How to Mop Hardwood Floors